AuenKr/open-code.nvim/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] I have commented my code, particularly in hard-to-understand areas
 - [ ] I have made corresponding changes to the documentation
 - [ ] My changes generate no new warnings
-- [ ] I have tested with the actual Claude Code CLI tool
+- [ ] I have tested with the actual OpenCode CLI tool
 - [ ] I have tested in different environments (if applicable)

 ## Screenshots (if applicable)